'Frozen' and 'Star Wars' rescued Hasbro during the holidays - KTVZ

 Hasbro had good news for investors on Tuesday.
 It looks like many kids wound up getting Elsa, Rey and Black Panther toys as holiday gifts.

 Hasbro reported fourth quarter earnings Tuesday that topped forecasts.
 Sales were up only 3% during the holiday quarter though, missing Wall Street’s forecasts.
-But Wall Street seemed pleased nonetheless.
-Shares of Hasbro surged 6% in early trading.
+Shares of Hasbro fell slightly on the news.

 The company said it benefited from “strong demand” during the holidays for toys tied to “Frozen 2” and the latest “Star Wars” movie as well as Marvel’s Avengers — a sign that Hasbro’s partnership with Disney continues to pay big dividends at a tumultuous time for the overall industry.